 Offering someone’s boss positive feedback about their work is about as kind as you can get in the work place.
 You may even give that person the boost needed to get a promotion or a raise depending on the situation.
 Everyone needs to know they are appreciated and that their work is valued.
 Telling them directly certainly matters.
 But letting them know you told the boss takes it to a whole different level.

-It may be Random Acts of Kindness Week, but these acts are worth incorporating into your everyday life.
+These acts are worth incorporating into your everyday life.
 Get started today!